wink/money-tree/README.md

 MoneyTree is a Ruby implementation of Bitcoin Wallets.
 Specifically, it supports [Hierachical Deterministic wallets](http://) according to the protocol specified in [BIP0032](https://en.bitcoin.it/wiki/BIP_0032).

+If you find this helpful, please consider a small Bitcoin donation to 1nj2kie1hATcFbAaD7dEY53QaxNgt4KBp

 ## Installation

 Add this line to your application's Gemfile: